 Deadline to apply: Sept 15

-The Occupational Therapy Program is accredited by the Accreditation Council for Occupational Therapy Education (ACOTE) of the American Occupational Therapy Association (AOTA), located at 6116 Executive Boulevard, Suite 200, North Bethesda, MD 20852-4929.
-ACOTE’s telephone number, c/o AOTA, is (301) 652-aota and its web address is www.acoteonline.org.
+The LSU Health Shreveport Doctor of Occupational Therapy program is in pre-candidacy status according to the Accreditation Council for Occupational Therapy Education (ACOTE) of the American Occupational Therapy Association, 4720 Montgomery Lane, Suite 200, Bethesda, MD 20814-3449.
+ACOTE’s telephone number, c/o AOTA, is 301.652.AOTA.
+For more information please visit www.acoteonline.org.

 LSU Health Shreveport strives to cultivate a diverse and inclusive culture that supports equity, acceptance, and respect for the differences in others.
 The institution is committed to achieving excellence in fulfilling its mission by utilizing the rich talents of individuals who contribute different backgrounds, perspectives, and experiences to the work and learning environment and who reflect the varied populations of Louisiana.
 As such, the institution adopts a definition of diversity that embraces a broad spectrum of human expression and characteristics that include but are not limited to race, ethnicity, gender/gender identity, social and cultural attributes, abilities, sexual orientation, religion, rural or metropolitan background, military or veteran status, and age.
 In addition, diversity also includes life experiences, record of service, and other talents and personal attributes that enhance the work and learning atmosphere.
 LSU Health Shreveport is dedicated to building an inclusive and diverse community through the recruitment, enrollment, hiring, and retention/graduation of students, faculty, staff, and leadership who meet this definition of diversity.